GMC-DRL/GLEET/README.md

 # GLEET

-An pytorch implementation for GLEET.
+An pytorch implementation for GLEET: "Auto-configuring Exploration-Exploitation Tradeoff in Evolutionary Computation via Deep Reinforcement Learning", which is accepted by GECCO 2024.
-Paper 498 in IJCAI2023
-"Leveraging Exploration and Exploitation in Population-Based Optimization via Deep Reinforcement Learning"
 ### Requirement
 ```
 pip install -r requirements.txt